igorpereirabr1/hermione_databricks/README.md

 ## What is Databricks?
 ---
-Azure Databricks is an Apache Spark-based analytics platform optimized for the Microsoft Azure/AWS cloud services platforms.
+Databricks is an Apache Spark-based analytics platform optimized for the Microsoft Azure/AWS cloud services platforms.
 Designed with the founders of Apache Spark, Databricks is integrated with Azure/AWS to provide one-click setup, streamlined workflows, and an interactive workspace that enables collaboration between data scientists, data engineers, and business analysts.
 Databricks comprises the complete open-source Apache Spark cluster technologies and capabilities.
 Spark in Azure Databricks includes the following components:

 **Spark SQL and DataFrames:** Spark SQL is the Spark module for working with structured data.
 A DataFrame is a distributed collection of data organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python.